unacast/pure-sdk-android/README.md

 It's also possible to download the SDK.
 Head to http://puresdk.azurewebsites.net/ and login with your USERNAME and PASSWORD and download the *internal* artifact together with the *sdk* artifact

-### Usage
+### How to use it
-The SDK is initialized automatically on launch, but it will not gather any data unless you choose to start tracking movement.
+The SDK is initialized automatically on launch by default, but it will not gather any data unless you choose to start tracking movement.
 Starting tracking of the users movement is done by the following snippet:

 ```java
 Pure.startTracking()
 ```

-Likewise, if you for some reason wants to stop tracking the device, you can do that by calling:
+It is recommended to give the user a way to opt out of the tracking at a later stage (e.g a check box under app settings or profile settings).
+This is done by calling:

 ```java
 Pure.stopTracking()